Marwan-verse/FosisHackathonG6/README.md

-# 🚀 Welcome to the Planet Quiz App! 🌍🌌
+# 🚀 Welcome to the Planet Quest App! 🌍🌌

 Planet Quiz is an **interactive and educational trivia game** designed to test and expand your knowledge of the **solar system**.